 About 15% of people have no symptoms and the disorder is first recognized when an imaging study of the chest is done for another reason.
 The remainder develop coughing, shortness of breath, fever, chest pain worsened by deep breathing, fatigue, and weight loss.
-Pneumothorax Pneumothorax A pneumothorax is the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also lines the inside of the chest wall), resulting... read more (a collapsed lung) is a common complication due to rupture of a lung cyst.
-It occurs in 10 to 25% of people with pulmonary Langerhans cell histiocytosis and may be the cause of the first symptoms that develop.
+Pneumothorax Pneumothorax A pneumothorax is partial or complete collapse of the lung due to the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also... read more (a collapsed lung) is a common complication due to rupture of a lung cyst and may be the cause of the first symptoms that develop.
 Scarring makes the lungs stiff and impairs their ability to transfer oxygen into and out of the blood.
 A few people cough up blood (hemoptysis).

 Some people have pain in certain parts of a bone or a pathologic bone fracture (a fracture that occurs after only a minor injury because the bone has been thinned by a disorder).
-A few people develop central diabetes insipidus Central Diabetes Insipidus Central diabetes insipidus is a lack of the hormone vasopressin (antidiuretic hormone) that causes excessive production of very dilute urine (polyuria).
-Central diabetes insipidus has several... read more when histiocytes also affect the pituitary gland in the brain.
+A few people develop arginine vasopressin deficiency ArginineVasopressin Deficiency (Central Diabetes Insipidus) Argininevasopressin deficiency (central diabetes insipidus) is a lack of the hormone vasopressin (antidiuretic hormone) that causes excessive production of very dilute urine (polyuria).
+Argininevasopressin... read more (formerly called central diabetes insipidus) when histiocytes also affect the pituitary gland in the brain.
 The person makes excessive amounts of urine that is dilute.
-People with central diabetes insipidus probably have a worse prognosis than those who do not.
+People with arginine vasopressin deficiency probably have a worse prognosis than those who do not.

 Chest computed tomography